airbytehq/airbyte/docs/integrations/sources/mailchimp.md

 <!-- /env:oss -->

 6. (Optional) You may optionally provide an **Incremental Sync Start Date** using the provided datepicker, or by programmatically entering a UTC date-time in the format `YYYY-MM-DDThh:mm:ss.sssZ`.
-If set, only data generated on or after the configured date-time will be synced for Incremental streams.
+If set, only data generated on or after the configured date-time will be synced.
 Leaving this field blank will sync all data returned from the API.
-Please note that this option has no effect on streams using Full Refresh sync mode.
 7. Click **Set up source** and wait for the tests to complete.

 <HideInUI>